Chambers and valves of the heart

 Transcatheter aortic valve replacement (TAVR)

-The decision to repair or replace a damaged aortic valve depends on many factors, including:
+The decision to repair or replace a damaged aortic valve depends on many things, including:

 - The severity of your aortic valve disease